Imposing Warrior Template

 Talent: Carnivorous Stomach

 • You can eat cuisine that others may find unappetizing or difficult to stomach, including bugs and raw meat (but not rancid).
+You have advantage on Constitution saving throws made to stomach unsavory meals or poisoned foods and drinks.
 [Draelish have no qualms about eating the flesh of other creatures, though it is generally frowned upon to eat the flesh of a sentient, especially that of another Draelish.
 Typical Draelish meals include spicy curry, savory snacks such as salted bugs, or pungent, meaty stew.]

 Talent: Duma's Law

 • Essence fills you, protecting you from the Wilds and its interference with your Aspects.
-You experience no innate consequences for journeying through or living in the Wilds, but can still be affected by its Surges.
+If there is at least one Draelish in the party, the first Wild Surge accrual is skipped, and if the entire party is composed of Draelish, Wild Surges take twice as long to accrual.
 [It is notoriously difficult for Hearts to travel across vast stretches of land or sea without encountering adverse effects, with most travel between the Northern and Southern Continent being nigh impossible because of it.
 Draelish, on the other hand, have far less difficulty.]

 Talent: Lifeblood